IthronMinya/IthronMinya.github.io/README.md

   <span align="center">Source: <a href="#4">[4]</a></span>
 </p>

 All activations that are below zero are cutoff and clamped to zero, so afterwards we have no way of knowing whether the activation was negative or not.
 This in turns means that we also have no means of accessing these negatively attributing gradients, as they are all set to zero.
 In the gradient only methods a small gradient or zero means that this activation appears to be completely unimportant, as the gradient magnitude defines the importance in feature space, so our attribution fails to highlight inputs that contribute negatively to the output class.
-This is called activation saturation.
+This is called activation saturation [<a href="#6">6</a>, <a href="#6">7</a>].

 While there are other activation functions our there that also include some additional non-zero activation (<0) for negative function values, such as **leaky ReLu**, the problem is essentialy still the same, as the attributions are heavily biased towards positive attributions.
 In some way we need the introduced non-linearity of the model, as otherwise our neural network would only be able to learn linear findings.
 Hence if we still want to extract some information about these negatively contributing activations we will have to be a bit more creative.

 ### Compared Methods
-From the nowadays large zoo of different saliency methods and their derivatives for this blog I settled on giving a short introduction on the most basic and widespread methods.
+From the nowadays large zoo of different saliency methods and their derivatives for this blog we settled on giving a short introduction on the most basic and widespread methods.
 In the following experiment we compared Gradient x Input, Integrated Gradients, and GradCam.

 #### Vanilla Gradients
 *DESCRIBE Method*